 We will as basis seek specific consent when processing Personal Data as part of our work with Executive Recruitment and Assessment and Leadership Services, in accordance with the GDPR article 6(1)(a).
-We will therefore not collect Personal Data from you unless you have specifically agreed to us doing so through a GDPR compliant consent form when you sign up to be part of our [candidate database for executive search, CEO succession, board of directors, interim appointment, etc.] [insert more if relevant].
-The consent is for example collected via physical consent form or via an electronic tick-box on our website or other electronic channel.
+We will therefore not collect Personal Data from you unless you have specifically agreed to us doing so through a GDPR compliant consent form when you submit a resume to us either in hard copy, via e-mail or by other means.
+The consent is sent via an electronic channel.

 We might also collect personal data from third-party databases and other public sources.
 Our legal basis for this is our legitimate interest according to GDPR article 6(1)(f) by potentially matching you with a suitable position.

 If you proceed with a job application, or should we consult you about a role, you may be required to submit additional personal data.
 For example, date of birth, education and career history and curriculum vitae (CV), or resume.
 Your CV or resume may contain employment history, education, professional qualifications, memberships, details of papers written, amongst other things.
 For such processing Odergers Berndtson Denmark will be data processor on behalf of our client.
 If we collect references and referees we will – on behalf of our client – collect your explicit consent according to the GDPR art.
 6(1)(a).

 Based on your explicit consent (according to the GDPR art.
 6(1)(a) and art.
 9(2)(a), we will also process any relevant psychometric assessments, psychological tests, or results from such assessments or tests.

 As well as basic contact information we will also collect information about your role and other information provided to us by your organisation.